sumayyamanji/climate_policy_rag/reports/QA_Boxes_Report.md

 1. Improve mechanism for quote extraction, as no quote is provided for any of the answers
 2. Add a minimum confidence threshold for including quotes
 3. Add fallback sources when primary quotes are unavailable
+4. Only question 2 outputting the "sectors" section

 ### User Experience